-July 2017 marks the 20th anniversary of the publication of my first book, Cuttin’ the Rug Under the Moonlit Sky: Stories and Drawings About a Bunch of Women Named Mae (Doubleday, 1997).
+Four years ago, I celebrated the 20th anniversary of the publication of my first book, Cuttin’ the Rug Under the Moonlit Sky: Stories and Drawings About a Bunch of Women Named Mae (Doubleday, 1997).
 Since then I have been published several more times.
 My latest book is about Zora Neale Hurston’s 1947-48 visit to Honduras.
 It has been eye-opening learning about this understudied and challenging period of her life.

-I am now a history professor who often writes scholarly pieces, but I have never forgotten the earlier works I wrote for general audiences.
+These days, I mainly write scholarly works, but I have never forgotten the earlier works I wrote for general audiences.
 I’d like to reach larger audiences again.
 I sense many people want to hear more accessible ways of speaking.
 It is a timely desire.
 I want to be part of that conversation.
 A lot of my work addresses these complex times in which we are living.

 Along the way, I have met people who have asked me for direction on how to get published because they have something they want to share, too.
 Sometimes such people want me to read their work.
 Time won’t permit the latter, but I will share a few thoughts (one person that I know listened to these thoughts.
 The result was a published book with Simon & Schuster).